maflancer/SwimScraper/README.md

 * getMeetResults(meet_ID, event_name, gender) takes as an input a meet id# and an event name and gender and returns a list of all times for the specified event.
 * getHSRecruitRankings(year, gender, state, state_abbreviation, international) takes as an input a year and gender and optionally a state or state_abbreviation and returns the top 50 HS recruits from the specified year
 * getMeetSimulator(teams, gender, event_name, year, event_ID) takes as an input any number of team ID #s, a gender and event_name and optionally a year and event_ID and returns a list of top times in the simulated event
+* getTrialResults(meet_ID, event_name, gender) takes as an input a meet id# and an event name and gender and returns a list of all times for the specified event.
+This function is specifically set up to scrape the US olympic team trials meets

 collegeSwimmingTeams.csv - team_name, team_ID (unique ID used on swimcloud), team_state (location), team_division (e.g., Division 1, Division 2), team_division_ID (unique division ID), team_conference (e.g., ACC, Ivy), team_conference_ID (unique confernce ID)